More about Google Cloud Storage

 When it comes to cloud storage, knowing how to properly leverage and configure the different services you use can make a huge difference, both in your day-to-day operations and in the bill you get at the end of each month.
 With different and often unpredictable amounts of data to deal with, how can you best manage your data lifecycle?
+Google Cloud Storage provides you with a handy solution.

 In Google Cloud Storage (GCS) the Object Lifecycle Management feature makes this job much easier.
 This article will introduce you to the basics of GCS and practical steps on how to create lifecycle rules to automate actions on your data using the built-in capabilities of GCS without the need to develop a custom service or operate servers.